Foxydemon88/MiniMapMod/README.md

 # MiniMapMod

-A small MelonLoader minimap mod for A Township Tale.
+A MelonLoader minimap mod for A Township Tale.

 ## Controls